mrzzy/notes/src/data_engineering/sql/sql.md

 ## SQL Intermediate
 ### Aggregation
-Aggregation compute a single value from a set of values using a aggreation function (ie `MAX()`:
+Aggregation compute a single value from a set of values using a aggregation function (ie `MAX()`:

 ```SQL
 -- Get the latest timestamp where james was recorded in the entry_log